stevenremot/toram-db/README.md

 grunt devel
 ```

-Developing the project (after brought alive):

-Start server with `amber serve` and go to `http://localhost:4000/` in your browser and follow the instructions
+Then un `amber serve` in the project folder.
+The source packages or ToramDb and ToramDb-Tests.

+## Deploy

+Run `grunt deploy && cp index.html the.js docs/`, then commit the `docs` folder.